 This piazza is a significant part of historical events.
 It is not only the entrance to Ancient Rome.
 Speeches were given here and performances such as horse racing.
 Another famous event was the riderless horses, whose departure point was this square.

 In the past, this piazza was also the site for executions, the last of which took place in 1826.
 Nowadays the square is open to pedestrians only and is a central meeting place in the city.
 You will see street performances and local and international artists.
 There have also been quite a few demonstrations here, such as those of 2010, as well as a few that got out of control.
 In the evening you can see the young people of Rome who come to see and be seen.

 Over the years, various rulers have added more objects to the square to glorify their own names.
-One of them was the Egyptian Obelisk from the time of Ramses II (13th century BCE), which was placed in the center of the square, the Obelisco Flaminio and the second oldest obelisk in Rome, 24 meters high, and together with its base is no less than 36 meters high.
-Upon the obelisk are hieroglyphs describing the life and the time period of the king of Egypt.
-Water pools at the foot of the obelisk are made of marble and surrounded by marble lions made in the 19th century.
-Four small fountains surround it, and which have Egyptian characteristics to fit in with the obelisk.
+One of them was the Egyptian Obelisk from the time of Ramses II (13th century BCE), which was placed in the center of the square, the Obelisco Flaminio and the second oldest obelisk in Rome, 24 meters tall, and together with its base is no less than 36 meters high.
+On the obelisk are hieroglyphs describing the life and the time period of the king of Egypt.
+Water pools at the foot of the obelisk are made of marble and are surrounded by marble lions made in the 19th century.
+Four small fountains surround it, which have Egyptian characteristics to fit in with the obelisk.

 The obelisk was brought to this square by the architect Ernesto Domenico Fontana in 1589, for the obelisk had previously stood in another square.